gerardog/gsudo/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/nkd11bifhnqaxay9/branch/master?svg=true)](https://ci.appveyor.com/project/gerardog/gsudo)

 **gsudo** is a `sudo` equivalent for Windows, with a similar user-experience as the original *nix sudo.
-It allows either to run commands with elevated permissions on the current console, or to elevate the current shell, or launch elevated commands on a new console.
+It allows either to run commands with elevated permissions or to elevate the current shell, in the the current console window or a new one.

 Just prepend `gsudo` (or the `sudo` alias) to your command and it will run elevated.
 (UAC popup will appear just once per session).